pahihu/t4/README.md

 Changes
 =======

+* startup/shutdown of SHM link transputer networks using the `-sn` flag
 * binaries use profile guided optimization (PGO)
 * added some instruction combinations, which are detected at runtime
 * simplified OReg clearing